akshaychirme/C/README.md

 # C
-Mother of all programming language.
+Mother of all programming languages.
 C language from A to Z with small snippets and practice examples. #Daily